 The office environment can be divided in two main categories: physical and behavioral environments.
 Physical components consist of natural light, cleanliness, ventilation, heating/cooling facilities, a comfortable working environment, an informal meeting area, office layout and the working desk/area.
 Behavioral components include the creative environment, distractions, social interaction and motivation.

 The modern workplaces of telecom service providers are packed with computers, mobile phones and VoIP telephones.
 Due to the constant interaction with technology, the employee’s brain may be overloaded with sensory information.
-Also, many of the workers in the telecommunication sector face a problem of the lack of mobility in the office, as they spend most of the day in front of a computer screen.
+Also, many of the workers in the telecommunication sector face a problem of the lack of mobility in the office.
+They spend most of the day in front of a computer screen.
 Some organizations believe that the physical environment must encourage informal communication, familiarity and friendships, as these factors motivate employees to pursue a higher level of organizational commitment, which ultimately leads to better performance.

 In the telecom sector, workplace environmental elements such as sufficient light, absence of noise, proper ventilation and the office layout can substantially increase employee productivity, encourage mobility, improve concentration, and enhance the sensory and physical connection to work roles.
 Noise is one of the leading causes of distraction, and high noise levels in the workplace reduces staff productivity and increases errors.

-Without a doubt, the physical working environment has a direct impact on employee productivity, and it therefore makes sense to provide the staff with a workplace that is modeled to increase the wellbeing and productivity of the workforce.
+Without a doubt, the physical working environment has a direct impact on employee productivity.
+And therefore, it makes sense to provide the staff with a workplace that is modeled to increase the wellbeing and productivity of the workforce.